nodc-sweden/ytvattenkartor-vasterhavet/README.md

 # Surface water maps for the Västerhavet Info Centre

 This repository contains a [Shiny web application](https://nodc-sweden.shinyapps.io/ytvattenkartor/) provides interactive mapping and visualization of surface water anomalies in the Västerhavet region, based on data exported for InfoC.
-The app allows users to upload data, select parameters, and generate customized maps and summary plots based on historical statistics.
+The app allows users to upload data, select parameters, and generate customized maps based on historical statistics.

 ## ✨ Features